Don’t see your questions here? Please contact Kim Press, registrar, at 415.392.7080 or via email at email@example.com.

-- If a camper required prescription medication (antibiotics for infection/steroids for poison oak).
+- If a camper requires additional prescription medication (antibiotics for infection/steroids for poison oak).

 What can I do as a parent to make my child’s time at camp more successful?

-- Encourage them to wear sunscreen during the day and insect repellent in the evening.
+- Wear sunscreen during the day and insect repellant in the evening

-- We encourage good sleep and nutrition to ensure healthy and happy campers.
+- Encourage good sleep and nutrition to ensure healthy and happy campers

 - Remind them of the extra care they should take while being in a new place, especially near water and with many stairs.